Understanding Student Loans

 - Administering repayment assistance programs for student loan borrowers.

-Student Financial Services is a division of the Government of Newfoundland and Labrador’s Department of Advanced Education, Skills, and Labour.
+Student Financial Services is a division of the Government of Newfoundland and Labrador’s Department of Education.
 Student Financial Services has various responsibilities, some of which include:

 - Creating and updating application forms, program guides and informational tools available to students and educational institutions.